Mr. Michael Chodos

 Associate Administrator, Office of Entrepreneurial Development, United States Small Business Administration

-TESTIMONY OF MICHAEL CHODOS ASSOCIATE ADMINISTRATOR FOR ENTREPRENEURIAL DEVELOPMENT U.S. SMALL BUSINESS ADMINISTRATION BEFORE THE U.S. SENATE COMMITTEE ON SMALL BUSINESS AND ENTREPRENEURSHIP NOVEMBER 29, 2012
+TESTIMONY OF MICHAEL CHODOS ASSOCIATE ADMINISTRATOR FOR ENTREPRENEURIAL DEVELOPMENT U.S. SMALL BUSINESS ADMINISTRATION BEFORE THE SENATE COMMITTEE ON SMALL BUSINESS AND ENTREPRENEURSHIP DECEMBER 13, 2012

 Chair Landrieu, Ranking Member Snowe and members of the Committee.
-Thank you for the opportunity to testify before this Committee today.
+Thank you for the opportunity to testify regarding the role we and our partners play in helping affected individuals and communities respond and recover from Hurricane Sandy.

-As this Committee knows well, SBA-supported counseling, training and mentoring makes a difference: Those who receive our entrepreneurship support are more likely to start businesses, their businesses are more likely to survive, and they are better prepared to obtain financing and to plan effectively for future business growth.
-This past year alone, the clients we assisted started almost 16,000 new businesses and accessed over $4 billion in new capital.
+SBA-supported counseling and training makes a difference: Those who receive counseling and training are more likely to start businesses, their businesses are more likely to survive over the ensuing years, and they are better prepared to seek financing and to plan effectively for future business growth.
+Together, our Resource Partners will play a key role in economic rebuilding and growth across the region.